North is Community. Collaboration. Support.

 NVU-Johnson First-Year Experience Programs

-At this all-day campus event, you’ll meet staff and administrators who will make your transition smoother.
+SOAR is an all-day campus event where you’ll meet staff and administrators who will make your transition smoother.

-This year, our summer orientation dates are Friday, July 12 and Friday, July 26.
+This year, our SOAR dates are Friday, July 12 and Friday, July 26.

 You’ll attend sessions on financial aid and student employment, academic advising and support services, IT help, student life, and the Common Reading Initiative, which begins with a shared summer reading experience.
 We’ll also take your student ID photo — and you’ll leave with your fall class schedule.